International Institute of Air and Space Law

 International Advisory Board

-International Advisory Board consists of international personalities who are professionally actively engaged with the further development of aviation and space-related activities.
+The International Advisory Board is comprised of international members who are professionally actively engaged in the further development of aviation and space-related activities.
 The members of the International Advisory Board advise the staff of the International Institute of Air and Space Law in the performance of their tasks and activities.
 The IAB meets at least once per year.